viveksoorya/2k39-bioemu-200-samples/ramchandran-plots/README-ramplot.md

         [x] omega is the dihedral angle about the C-N bond; it is usually 180 degrees, but it would be very different for proline for example; for trans proline which is more common, it is close to 180 degrees like for most other amino acids, cis or trans, but for cis proline, it is around 0 degrees;

+# angles and their significance in determining structure

 d[] dont optimize before you standardize; standardize, then optimize; defining a relation: precedence of operation in the 'ought to' sense; a R b here would be a takes precedence over b in order of operation where order is defined temporally such that if a < b then a is done before b;